reaper699/lisk-docs/TestNetwork.md

-##Lisk Test Network
+Lisk Test Network

-**1. What is the Lisk Test Network?**
+## About the Test Network

-The Lisk Test Network (Testnet) serves as a nonproduction environment for Lisk, which means the currency is all play money in the environment.
+The Lisk Test Network (Testnet) serves as a nonproduction blockchain for testing and validation of code changes.
+This alternative blockchain provides an environment for both users and developers to test Lisk functionality without needing to purchase any LSK.

-**2. Why does Testnet exist?**
+## Connecting to Testnet

-Testnet provides an environment to validate code changes, test Lisk functionality and perform development work without the costs associated with using Main-net.
+There are a few ways to connect to Testnet.
+First way is a Lisk wallet.
+The Lisk team provides a wallet here: https://testnet.lisk.io/

-**3. Who is securing the Testnet?**
+The second way is to install a copy of Lisk on your own system.
+Instructions for how to do this can be found here: https://lisk.io/documentation?i=lisk-docs/BinaryInstall

-Testnet is secured by active delegates in the same fashion as main-net.
-Which means its upto the community to support the network to further development.
+The third way involves using API calls to a public wallet.
+This method is recommended for advanced users and developers.
+Documentation for using API calls can be found here: https://lisk.io/documentation?i=lisk-docs/APIReference

-**4. How do I connect to Testnet?**
+## Securing Testnet

-Testnet has a variety of wallets hosted by the community, there is also an official wallet hosted here: https://testnet.lisk.io/
+Testnet is completely is in the hands of the 101 forging delegates.
+This means that it is up to the community to keep their own Lisk clients running in order to support the test blockchain.
+Securing Testnet is vital for the future of Lisk and anyone is welcome to participate.

-You can get involved with test network by installing a Lisk client of your own.
-The instructions for this can be found here: https://lisk.io/documentation?i=lisk-docs/BinaryInstall
+Assisting with the security of Testnet can provide valuable experience for anyone wanting to run a Delegate on Mainnet

-**5. How do I get free LSK for testing?**
+## Getting Testnet LSK

 In order to get free LSK for testing you must have a wallet.
 Wallets can be provisioned using the link above.